Team

 Jasper studied Forest and Nature management at Van Hall Larenstein University of Applied Sciences and obtained a master’s degree in Forest and Nature Conservation at Wageningen University.
 After his studies, Jasper aimed for the right balance between research and practice.
 He saw plenty of opportunities for this at Probos!
 Jasper applied via an open application, after which it quickly became clear that he is an asset to the team.
 Jasper prefers to work on current topics and issues within forest management, such as climate-smart forestry.
 And of course, Probos is heavily involved in such topics.

 His favorite tree or forest?
-“I am particularly fond of the boreal forests, such as the ones that you can find in Scandinavia.
+“I am particularly fond of boreal forests, such as the ones that you can find in Scandinavia.
 Especially in northern Sweden where you can still find old-growth forests with interesting forest structures and hints to the past; the whole region has a certain raw and idiosyncratic quality to it"

 During his studies, Jasper gained experience in Sweden and Switzerland.
 For instance, he contributed to a research project on the climate sensitivity of European beech under climate change.
 Within Probos, he is currently involved in various topics before he will further specialize.
 In his spare time, Jasper likes to exercise and further develop in this.
 A quality that also translates to his work.